Which "solution" will be the most powerful for you? Check the questionnaires.

 Consequently, (2021) Congress passed the Uyghur Forced Labor Prevention Act

-Have a look at the two links here - "There is no reason that green technology should go hand in hand with human rights abuses" -
+Look at the link here - "There is no reason that green technology should go hand in hand with human rights abuses" -

 and make your own decision.